phenogit/phenogit.github.io/kit-korner-notes.markdown

     Two Card X
     You play this 2-card double when the following conditions are satisfied:
         1) Opponents have bid at the 2-level
-        2) Both you and your partner have done something other than pass
+        2) Both you and your partner have done something other than pass (but did not open or overcall 1N)
         3) You are not in a force
         4) The double doesn't have another pre-defined meaning (such as support double) It shows exactly two cards in opponents' trumps and interest in competing.